pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/10_Security_Authentication/01_Authenticate_Pimcore_Objects.md

 As example, assume we have a user object which is defined in a `AppBundle\Model\Object\User` class and stores its password in a field named `password` (field type `Password`).
 The password field is configured to use the `password_hash` algorithm which is the standard way to handle passwords in PHP these days (internally it uses bcrypt).
-The class definition looks like this (you can find a working example in the `demo-cms` install profile):
+The class definition looks like this (you can find a working example in the `demo-basic` install profile):

 ![AppBundle\Model\Object\User](../../img/security_authentication_class_definition.png)